Fine structure of phase diagram for social impact theory

 According to the social impact theory \cite{Latane-1981}, the impact of the more distant actors should be smaller than that of the closest ones.
 Thus, the $g(\cdot)$ function should be an increasing function of its argument.
 Here, we assume that

 where the exponent $\alpha$ is a model control parameter while the first additive component ensures finite self-supportiveness.

-\citeauthor{2211.04183} showed that for $\alpha = 2$, roughly 25\% of the impact comes from nine nearest neighbors (when the investigated actor occupies the center of a $3\times 3$ square).
+Dworak and Malarz showed that for $\alpha = 2$, roughly 25\% of the impact comes from nine nearest neighbors (when the investigated actor occupies the center of a $3\times 3$ square).
 This ratio increases to $\approx 59\%$, $\approx 80\%$ and $\approx 96\%$ for $\alpha = 3$, 4 and 6.
 Calculating the relative impact exerted by actors from the neighborhood reduced to $5\times 5$ square gives roughly 39\%, 76\%, 92\%, and 99\% of the total social impact for $\alpha = 2$, 3, 4, and 6, respectively \cite[see Ref.][pp. 5--6, Fig. 2, Tab.
-1]{2211.04183}. \citeauthor{2211.04183} concluded that ``the $\alpha$ parameter says how influential the nearest neighbors are with respect to the entire population: the larger $\alpha$, the more influential the nearest neighbors are''.
+1]{2211.04183}.
+Dworak and Malarz concluded that ``the $\alpha$ parameter says how influential the nearest neighbors are with respect to the entire population: the larger $\alpha$, the more influential the nearest neighbors are''.